 As any partnership becomes more challenging, we often believe that holding back will help avoid the negative impacts of the conflict.
 We try to promote peace by keeping our distance, to some degree at least, resigning from the partnership, adding distance.
 It doesn’t work.
 Irritants become grievances, impacts more passive aggressive, others see and feel it, talk and worry about it, and pretty soon your lack of alignment has become toxic to the whole culture.

-A clear the air session is where you take turns to speak a concern with no discussion.
+A clear-the-air session is where you take turns to speak about a concern with no discussion.
 The listener simply reflects back what was raised to let the other person know they have been heard.
 You can download our Clear Communication protocol by clicking here along with the Receiving Communication protocol here.